13 Tips for Surviving Financial Hardship and Unemployment

 Rich or poor, a can of chili is still a can of chili.— M.D.Jackson

 Children will have their own emotions about the changes that happen.
 Make sure you are checking in with them.
 Watch their behavior.
 Other children can be cruel when it comes to monetary situations.
-It’s hard to be perceptive when your own emotions are raging so make a point of checking in with your kids.
-This situation will be tough on them.
+It’s hard to be perceptive when your own emotions are raging, so make a point of checking in with your kids.
+This situation will be tough for them.
 Be prepared for tears and even a little resentment.
-Change is a constant in life, the quicker children learn this, the better off they will be.
+Change is a constant in life—the quicker children learn this, the better off they will be.

 Your idea of poor is how some people live every day.
 Keep that in mind when you think you cannot handle the situation.— M.D.Jackson